lint3/cachevalley-address-import-osm/README.md

 3. Narrow Dataset
     - In QGIS, open data source, select AddressPoints downloaded from UGRC.
     - Add an OSM raster base layer if you want.
 Not necessary, it just helps me get my bearings.
     - Right-click on AddressPoints layer, hit filter, choose a city and apply the filter.
-Expression should look something like `"City" = 'CLARKSTON'`.
-Hit OK.
+Click OK.
     - ![Clarkston Map with Address Points](imgs/clarkston_addresses.png)
     - Right-click on now filtered AddressPoints layer, then Export.
 I think a few different formats should work, but I left it on GeoPackage.
 Choose a filename, the rest of the options should be OK at default.
 4. Translate tags